 If you’re not confident in the water, stay in the shallows and wear a life jacket.
 Your host will let you know what you need to bring in terms of clothing and food, but make sure you wear sunscreen, because sunburn can really ruin a trip!

 Why not take your travel snaps to the next level with a photography or videography workshop on holiday?
 It’s a great way to learn new skills, or brush up on your current ones, while gaining some great travel keepsakes.

-There are plenty of different experiences available, from outdoor hikes to breathtaking spots, to inner city composition, drone flying and even aerial photography.
+There are plenty of different experiences available, from outdoor hikes to breathtaking spots, to inner city composition and even aerial photography.